 profession in Australia though a wide range of activities in local,

 regional, national and international contexts.
 If you are currently

-a member of your state or territory
+a member of your state or territory TESOL professional association,

-professional association,

 membership with ACTA is automatically included together with a copy

-like to browse our site to see what it is that we do!
+like to browse our site to see what it is that we do and then send

-ACTA International TESOL Conference 2014
+ACTA 2014 CONFERENCE

-September 30 - October 3
+Melbourne September 30 - October 3

-For local and international 2013 conference listings, click here
+For local and international 2014 conference listings, click here

 Membership of ACTA is through your